zoppellarielena/zoppellarielena/Readme.md

 <br>
 <br>
 🏃‍♀️ [**Mini-Batch K-means on RCV1 dataset using Dask**](https://github.com/zoppellarielena/Mini-Batch-K-means-on-RCV1-dataset-using-Dask) (*aug - sept 2023*)<br>
-Together with my team, I implemented Mini-Batch K-Means on the vast RCV1 dataset of over 250GB, with over 800k articles each with 50k features, using Dask in Python for parallelizing the process and three Virtual Machines on CloudVeneto.
+Together with my team, I implemented Mini-Batch K-Means on the vast **RCV1 dataset of over 250GB**, with over 800k articles each with 50k features, using **Dask in Python for parallelizing the process** and three Virtual Machines on CloudVeneto.
 The results, evaluated through the analysis of the Dask dashboard and execution time, guided the optimization of the configuration for optimal performance
 <br>
 <br>
 ✍️ [**BiLSTM vs BERT in feature extraction for Neural Dependency Parsing**](https://github.com/zoppellarielena/BiLSTM-vs-BERT-in-feature-extraction-for-Neural-Dependency-Parsing) (*jun 2023*)<br>
-In this project, my team implemented two feature extractors to improve an ArcEager parser: a BiLSTM, achieving a UAS of 82%, and a fine-tuning of BERT, with a UAS of 85%, compared to a SoTA value of 93%.
-For the BERT model, an analysis of the predicted moves is provided, observing better performance for *shift* and *reduce*.
+In this project, my team implemented **two feature extractors to improve an ArcEager parser**: a **BiLSTM**, achieving a UAS of 82%, and a **fine-tuning of BERT**, with a UAS of 85%, compared to a SoTA value of 93%.
+For the BERT model, an **analysis of the predicted moves** is provided, observing better performance for *shift* and *reduce*.
 <br>
 <br>
 💰 [**Financial Mathematics Reports**](https://github.com/zoppellarielena/Reports-for-Stochastic-Methods-for-Finance) (*mar - may 2023*)<br>